 When graduates enter the job market, they are already disadvantaged by debt.
 The President’s decision is a major victory for students, but the government should make education more attainable and affordable.
 Young people are forced into debt (with student loans), and unfortunately when this continues, the country will drown in debt.

 The South African government spends less money on tertiary education than any other African country.
-The government should increase their subsidies.
-Social expenditure could also be reduced to invest more money into education.
+The government should increase its subsidies.
+Social expenditure could also be reduced to invest more money in education.

 Negotiating student loans

 But, even so, many will still have student loans to repay.
 We advise that they take their time to shop around between different financial institutions to figure out which institution offers the best deal in terms of interest rate, total loan amount to be paid and the repayment plan.

 When applying for a loan, you should ask for the exact terms of the loan before it is granted.
 Minimize the total amount you have to borrow from a financial institution by getting some form of casual employment while you’re studying if you can.
 This will not only help you cover basic day-to-day costs, but will also impact the initial loan amount and save you later once you start paying the loan back.

 Study loans are not normal cash loans – interest rates are fairly low and usually, you only start paying interest once you start working.
 As much as you may want to enjoy the pleasure of earning your first paycheque, your loan repayments should be done as soon as you are earning extra money.